Scaling Agility or Bureaucracy

 When observed from outside, Clan control seems to have no control.
 New managers often try to control the front-line workers by establishing more bureaucracy or market control.
 It makes Clan control hard to achieve, because other control mechanisms easily dominate.

 E.g. The top management hires professional coordinators (project/program management) and gives them hierarchical authority to manage and evaluate front-line workers i.e. installs Bureaucratic control.
 Or the top management establishes Market control by adding evaluation and reward practices where the front-line workers compete against each other to get the rewards.
 These control mechanism instantiated by top management fail to work, because software development is inherently complex, unique, ambiguous and interdependent.
-Front-line workers in software development painfully experience and recognise this mismatch.
+Front-line workers in software development painfully experience and recognize this mismatch.
 It causes constant conflicts and frustrations between front-line workers and middle management.

 The middle management - Bureaucratic control and Dependent power